In honor of Black History Month I am sharing several local historical sites with significant connections to local Black history.

 First up is the Boyette Slave House.
 A lesser-known site, the house is located in rural Kenly, but not far off Hwy 222.
 I visited recently and took a look around.
 The site is just the small structure itself (it measures just 16x12x8 feet), a wayside side that provides some basic history of the structure, and a small, partial fence enclosing the building, but the site is very significant in terms of Black history.
 One of very few remaining slave dwellings, the house is a rare piece of history that could shed light on what life was like for enslaved people in the United States.
 The house is listed on the National Register of Historic Places, but is privately owned.

-In 1850 George and his son Larkin collectively owned 8 slaves.
-In 1860, after George’s death, Larkin and his wife Chloe Bagley owned four slaves.
+In 1850 George and his son Larkin collectively enslaved 8 people.
+In 1860, after George’s death, Larkin and his wife Chloe Bagley enslaved 4 people.
 The farm produced corn and sweet potatoes as well as livestock and hay (as of 1850).
 After the Civil War, in which George’s son Larkin fought for the Confederacy, Larkin diversified his father’s farm and grew a wider variety of crops.